Marinus van Reymerswaele: Biography

-He worked, at least from 1531 to 1540.
+He worked, at least from 1531 to 1540 in Antwerp.
 In the latter year he moved to Goes, where he died around 1546.

 Work

 The artist is known for a small number of signed panels.
-A number of other paintings are attributed to Marinus on stylistic grounds.
+A number of other paintings are attributed to him on stylistic grounds.
 His works show the influence of the Antwerp painter Quentin Matsys.

-His oeuvre deals with of a relatively small numbers of themes, mostly adapted from Quentin Massys and Albrecht Dürer:
+He painted a limited numbers of themes, mostly adapted from Quentin Massys and Albrecht Dürer: